uPortal-Project/uPortal-start/docs/en/README.md

 example, detailed information for configuring uPortal (one of the modules _"bundled"_ with uPortal-start) can be found in the [uPortal 5.x Manual][].

+:warning: Warning uPortal-start provide datas in `data/quickstart` and properties in `etc/portal/` only for a demonstration use, this configuration should not be use in production without checking on ( for details see [Data files (en)](data/README.md)).

 ## Topics

 * [Database Configuration](database/README.md)